-The Master of Arts in Teaching (MAT) program is completed in conjunction with preparation for a single subject or multiple subject preliminary California teaching credential.
-In order to be recommended for a teaching credential, you are required to satisfy a series of requirements established by the California Commission on Teacher Credentialing.
-Several credential requirements will be completed simultaneously with your completion of the Master of Arts in Teaching (MAT) program, however USC Rossier strongly encourages students to complete the basic skills requirement and subject matter requirements prior to beginning the program.
+You will complete the Master of Arts in Teaching (MAT) program while simultaneously preparing for a single subject or multiple subject preliminary California teaching credential.
+In order to be recommended for a preliminary teaching credential, you are required to satisfy a series of requirements established by the California Commission on Teacher Credentialing.

 Basic Skills Requirement

-- Pass California Basic Educational Skills (CBEST) exam
+- Pass the California Basic Educational Skills Test (CBEST)

-- Achieve qualifying scores on your SAT (English score of 500+ or
+- Achieve qualifying scores on the SAT or ACT

-- Pass an out-of-state basic skills equivalent examination
+- Pass a CTC-approved basic skills examination from another state

-If you plan to teach in another state, talk with our admissions team about alternate requirements for the state in which you plan to teach.
+If you plan to teach in another state, contact the USC Rossier credentialing office to identify any alternate requirements for the state in which you plan to teach.

 Subject Matter Requirement